thulenorge/thulenorge.github.io/DAMN8D/Engine/v0.0.0.2/README.md

 ## Summary

 It is a third revision of the first version of DAMN8D.
+New interface elements have been added in this revision.

 Features of this version: